ShawnO86/Evaluate-News/README.md

 Express \
 Webpack with babel, html, and Sass loaders \
 Service workers \
-And learning unit testing with Jest
+And learning very basic unit testing with Jest